SkygearIO/skygear-doc/content/intro/getting-started.md

 At the end of the guide, you will have a working installation for Skygear in your computer that is suitable for app development.

-**NOT IMPLEMENTED** In a future version of this guide, we will have a one stop script to fetch the needed files and automatically configure the environment for app developer.

 ## Install Docker

 The recommended way to run Skygear is to run it using Docker.